open-craft/problem-builder/doc/Native APIs.md

 - `text`: (string) The text to display on the card
 - `img_url`: (string) URL of the image to display as the background of the card
 - `correct`: (boolean) Whether the student's swipe is correct or not
+- `feedback`: (object) Feedback to display to users in case of correct or incorrect response.

 ### `student_view_user_state`